Somewhere Only We Know: B-sides

 The lyrics talk about waiting for someone under a walnut tree, but Rice-Oxley has not given this meaning.
 It appeared on the Music from the OC: Mix 2 soundtrack.
 James Sanger is credited on this song for his contributions at his studios in France.

+Music video

+The video is directed by Corin Hardy.

 Cover art

 The cover art, designed by Madefire and Alex Lake, represents maple leaves falling, as on the music video.
 It also relates to the themes of the B-sides, "Walnut Tree" and "Snowed Under".
 Although neither of these songs appear on the Hopes and Fears album, they are relatively well known due to live performances and soundtracks.
 The letters reading "KEANE" are also in the background, featuring the red leaves.

 Live performances

 Keane's signature song, the group have played "Somewhere Only We Know" at many concerts, including at Live 8 in Hyde Park, London, along with the single "Bedshaped", in 2005, and at Glastonbury in 2024.